jpb06/kubot-dal/README.md

 *  1.1.50: Publish error.
 *  1.1.51: Sessions store get should return only one session.
 *  1.1.52: Fixing issue in sessions store (login, not guildId).
+*  1.1.53: Fixing some functions in the generic store not returning the operation result.